Ads keep this website free for you.

 Eligible pension income includes qualified pension income (see below) and, for taxpayers who are 65 or older in the year, the following pension income:

-bulletsince tax year 2010, annuity payments from the Saskatchewan Pension Plan (SPP), a voluntary locked-in defined contribution pension plan available to Canadians in all areas, not just Saskatchewan.
+• since tax year 2010, annuity payments from the Saskatchewan Pension Plan (SPP), which is a voluntary locked-in defined contribution pension plan available to Canadians in all areas, not just Saskatchewan.

-The above types of eligible pension income are eligible for pension splitting.
+The above types of eligible pension income and qualified pension income are eligible for pension splitting.
 See also our Pension Splitting article, which includes an additional 2 types of pension income as eligible pension income for purposes of pension splitting only.

 Qualified Pension Income